 Goodell currently resides in Holmen, Wisc. with his wife Shannon, two sons Carson and Hayden and daughter Adalyn.
-The Oelwein, Iowa native is the youngest in a family of five (mother-Sally, father-Ron and brothers Tim and Todd).

-Ben Kapanke is in the midst of his eleventh season with the Loggers and the eighth year as the assistant general manager.
+Ben Kapanke is in the midst of his twelfth season with the Loggers and the eighth year as the assistant general manager.
 Ben, has been with the Loggers full-time since the 2005 season.
-Ben helps oversee the day-to-day operations and is heavily involved with sponsorship sales, ballpark management, the Loggers concession operations as well as the team's finances.
+Ben helps oversee the day-to-day operations and is heavily involved with sponsorship sales, ballpark management, the Loggers concession operations as well as the team’s finances.
 Ben has been involved with the Northwoods League since 2002 when he served as an umpire after attending the Jim Evans Academy of Professional Umpiring.
 Ben is the youngest son of Dan & Ruth Kapanke and is married to his wife Elizabeth.
 The couple resides on French Island with their two sons, Evan and Drew, and daughter Paige.

-Elizabeth is back and more excited than ever for her eleventh season, now serving as our Group Sales Coordinator and Director of Merchandising.
+Elizabeth is back and more excited than ever for her twelfth season, serving as the Loggers Group Sales Coordinator and Director of Merchandising.
 Elizabeth spearheads the coordination of the Loggers seven different group outing areas that includes two decks, three private suite areas as well as pre-game picnics and large group seating in the Copeland Park grandstand.
 The only daugther of owners Dan and Ruth Kapanke, Elizabeth grew up with three brothers and a father who love the game of baseball and soon so did she.
 Elizabeth resides on French Island with her three sons, Cody, Jacob and Daniel.
-Always ready to offer "Service with a Smile", Elizabeth invites the most important people in the ballpark out the Dublin Square Sports Deck for a big hug any time.
+Always ready to offer “Service with a Smile”, Elizabeth invites the most important people in the ballpark out the Dublin Square Sports Deck for a big hug any time.

 Andy McKay, Special Assistant to the GM